-A Financial Durable Power of Attorney (or FDPOA) is a necessary agreement in order to protect you and your finances in the event that you become incapacitated, and thus unable to manage your finances.
+A Financial Durable Power of Attorney (or FDPOA) is a document that allows you to protect your finances when you are incapacitated.

 It is important to note that your financial Agent can be the same person as your health care and mental health care Agent, or they can be different.
 However, if the two individuals are different, this can set up a potential conflict, as your financial and health care Agents may disagree on critical areas, like medical care and paying for medical bills.
-Thus, it is best to ensure that the two individuals are people who work well together and do not have any conflicts of interest which may compromise their judgment.
+Thus, it is best to ensure that the two individuals are people who work well together.
 Remember, the most important thing with the appointment of an Agent is that it is someone who will keep your interests - and your interests alone - at the forefront of their decision making process.

 Who Can I Appoint As My Agent?